Grandparents Rights Lawyer in Cedar Knolls Serving Throughout New Jersey

 Parents have a constitutional right to raise their children without interference.
 At the same time, however, the state has a duty to protect the best interests of the child, which may be to allow grandparent visitation, even over the objections of the parents.
-When issues of grandparents’ rights arise, either in conjunction with a divorce or at some other time, New Jersey family law attorney John B. D’Alessandro helps craft a feasible solution that protects your rights and promotes your interests.
+When issues of grandparents’ rights arise, either in conjunction with a divorce or at some other time, New Jersey grandparents rights lawyer John B. D’Alessandro helps craft a feasible solution that protects your rights and promotes your interests.

 Grandparents’ Rights in New Jersey

 Under New Jersey law 9:2-7.1, if a parent denies the grandparents the right to visit with their grandchildren, the grandparents can apply for an order to compel visitation.
 While in general parents have the right to raise their children as they see fit, if the grandparents can show that serious physical or psychological harm would come to the child if visitation were denied, then the duty of the state to protect children may trump the rights of the parents in this instance.

 In an order to compel visitation, the grandparents bear the burden of proving that visitation is in the best interests of the child.
 It is usually sufficient if the grandparents can show that they were previously the child’s full-time caretaker, unless the parents provide other evidence to show that visitation should not be allowed.

 The court considers many different factors in deciding whether to order visitation, including:

 - The relationship between grandparent and grandchild

 - The relationship between the grandparent and the parents of the grandchild

 - How much time has passed since the grandparent and grandchild last had contact

 - The effect of visitation on the relationship between the child and his or her parents